Stedoss/ossapi/README.md

 To get started, read the docs: https://circleguard.github.io/ossapi/.

-If you need support or would like to contribute, feel free to join the circleguard discord: <https://discord.gg/e84qxkQ>.
+If you need support or would like to contribute, feel free to ask in `#ossapi` in circleguard discord: <https://discord.gg/e84qxkQ>.

 ## Quickstart